by Shawn Burke, Ph.D.

 Figure 1: Normalized finishing position by Race for various C2 teams.

-But what about the Women’s C1 handicap?
+But what about the Women’s C1 grading?
 Was it fair?
 There were so few Women’s C1 finishers in the 2009 season (or in the 2008 season, where I also had all the race results) that there was no way to draw a statistically meaningful conclusion either way.
 All I could offer NECKRA was, well, keep on doing what you’re doing in the absence of more information.

 From “The Science of Paddling, Part 1: Tandem vs. Solo,” we learned that a tandem canoe of length L having two identical paddlers that each supply paddling power P will produce a steady-state racing speed V2 in quiet water (e.g., no current) via